acerf129/acerf129/README.md

 - 👋 Hi, I’m @acerf129
 - 👀 I’m interested in Sports,Movies.
-- 🌱 I’m currently learning Front-End Techniques.
+- 🌱 I’m currently learning Front End,Back End Techniques.
-- 💞️ I’m looking to collaborate on Jobs in UK
+- 💞️ I’m looking to collaborate on Jobs in TW,UK
 - 📫 How to reach me ...

 <!---